blaenk/blaenk.github.io/provider/notes/cmake.markdown

 # General Usage

-CMake directives are stored in files named **CMakeLists.txt**, and there is usually one such file present for each sub-directory in the source tree, each one conventionally containing directives pertinent to the files in that directory.
+CMake directives are stored in files named `CMakeLists.txt`{.path}, and there is usually one such file present for each sub-directory in the source tree, each one conventionally containing directives pertinent to the files in that directory.
 These separate CMake files are then "merged together" using the `add_subdirectory` directive, which immediately makes the CMake interpreter load and evaluate the CMake file in the provided directory.

 Variables can be set using the `set` directive in the following format: